Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Tsuri Sensei 2 (釣り先生2)*
 - *VS Lemmings (VS.レミングス)*

 Tips for printing with japanese games : search for these characters: プリンタ (Printer) or more rarely ポケットプリンタ (Game Boy Printer) in games menu.
 This sometimes brings you only to the contrast settings for the printer, so persevere.
-Some games are a real pain to play in japanese as they rely on endless discussions and menus, or need a 100% to unlock printing features, but hey, it's for science !
+Some games are a real pain to play in japanese as they rely on endless discussions and menus, or need a 100% completion to unlock printing features, but hey, it's for science !

 **Feel free to contact me if you know other compatible games, I will be glad to test them, add them to the list and credit you.
 I still suspect a handful of games to be lacking in the list but I have no idea how to find them.**